bge-barcoding/gene_fetch/README.md

 ## Contributions and citations
-GeneFetch was written by Dan Parsons & Ben Price @ NHMUK (2024)
+GeneFetch was written by Dan Parsons & Ben Price @ NHMUK (2024).

+If you use GeneFetch, please cite our publication: **XYZ()**

+If you have any questions or suggested improvements, please do get in touch in the issues!

 # To Do
 - Add limitations/things it doesn't do section
 - Expand on features section & into a 'highlights' section
  - Maybe include 'notes' section in these 2
 - Expand benchmarking and/or examples sections?
-- Expand on dependencies section to list packages as alternative to conda
--

-If you use GeneFetch, please cite our publication: **XYZ()**